-The intent of The Vine's History curriculum is to help our pupils develop as 21st century citizens, understanding our world today and how it has been influenced by those before us.
-Our curriculum also is rooted in our International links; across the school we study a wide range of historical contexts, i.e. the Greeks and the Mayans, which allows the pupils to compare and contrast histories of different cultures.
-Furthermore, our global values are woven into our History curriculum at The Vine.
-Each year group focuses on one global value, and history provides a valuable opportunity to address these specific global values and how they may have changed over time.
-History also allows pupils the chance to think of themselves as a person in the wider world, giving time to consider and investigate what their impact will be and what impact people had before us to shape our world as it is today.
-Finally, our curriculum links to our Methodist values and encourages the pupils to consider the ways we can ‘do all the good we can’ and reflect on times in history when this has and has not been achieved.
+The intent of The Vine's History curriculum is to help our pupils develop as 21st century citizens, understanding our world today, how it has been influenced by those before us and allowing them the chance to see how they can transform the world we live in today by being the agents of change.
+Our curriculum is rooted in our International links; across the school we study a wide range of historical contexts, i.e. the Greeks and the Mayans, which allows the pupils to make connections between past and present and compare the histories of different cultures helping them to become enriched by different cultures and religions of the past.
+Furthermore, our Global Values are woven into our History curriculum at The Vine.
+Each year group focuses on one Global Value, and history provides a valuable opportunity to address these specific Global Values and how they may have changed over time.
+Finally, our curriculum links to our Methodist Values and encourages the pupils to consider the ways we can ‘do all the good we can’.
+We encourage an all encompassing acceptance in our pupils as 21st century citizens, and in History they are given the opportunity to reflect on times in the past when this has and has not been achieved.

-Our well planned History curriculum is designed for pupils from Foundation Stage to Year 6 to have the opportunity to revisit, revise and recap their understanding of a variety of topics.
+Our well planned History curriculum is designed for pupils from Foundation Stage to Year 6 to have the opportunity to revisit, revise and recap their understanding of a variety of topics, creating a culture of learning whereby the pupils can enjoy their achievements.
 The skills revised through each year in the school are chronology, knowledge and understanding, and historical enquiry.

 Chronology - pupils will develop and build on their chronological understanding of a wide range of historical events, using timelines and using specific chronological vocabulary.

 Knowledge and interpretation - in each year group the pupils will study a different topic in History and will investigate this topic by developing their understanding of the way history is presented and building confidence in asking historically valid questions.